5 Breakout Hair Colours That Will Be Everywhere This Spring

 The idea is universally applicable, no matter your hair colour, because the embellishments drive the end result.
 If you want to be blonde, forgo the single-process platinum for a modern, rooted tweed.
 Or, if you're working with a dark base, add teeny golden babylights for instant sparkle and dimension.

-Ahead, scroll through the five breakout hair colors of spring 2020 — consider them the tailored blazer or bright-pink lipstick that takes your basic v-neck and turns it into your new favourite outfit.
+Ahead, scroll through the five breakout hair colours of spring 2020 — consider them the tailored blazer or bright-pink lipstick that takes your basic v-neck and turns it into your new favourite outfit.